hussainahmad1995/memento-ns3-for-NTT/README.md

-# ns3-fitnets
+# NTT-data-generator

-Distribution shift experiments with ns-3.
+Distribution shift experiments with ns-3 for data generation to train and evaluate the Network Traffic Transformer (NTT).

 ## Overview

-- `generator/` An ns-3 module containing simulation helpers to generate traffic with specific CDF workloads.
+- `ntt-generator/` An ns-3 module containing simulation helpers to generate traffic with specific CDF workloads.
 - `simulation/` Simulation scripts.

 ## Running the simulations